ylechelle/OpenUDID/README.md

 	NSString* openUDID = [OpenUDID value];

 ####Synopsis
-OpenUDID is a drop-in replacement for the deprecated [UIDevice uniqueIdentifier] a.k.a.
-UDID on iOS, and otherwise is an industry-friendly equivalent for iOS and Android.
+OpenUDID is a drop-in replacement for the deprecated uniqueIdentifier property of the UIDevice class on iOS (a.k.a.
+UDID) and otherwise is an industry-friendly equivalent for iOS and Android.

 The agenda for this community driven project is to:
 - Provide a reliable proxy and replacement for a universal unique device identifier.
 That is, persistent and sufficiently unique, on a per device basis.